Pandocomatic

 - no configuration is specified via the command-line option

-If you look at the example pandocomatic configuration file at the start of this chapter, you see that the webpage
+the start of this chapter, you see that the webpage template

-.
-This tells pandocomatic to apply the template webpage
+pandocomatic to apply the template webpage to all markdown

-.
-In other words, given a directory with the following files:
+files with extension .md.
+In other words, given a directory

 directory/